 We are a global leader in the development and delivery of integrated live, virtual and constructive (LVC) training solutions for defence forces.
-Our expertise spans a broad variety of aircraft, including fighters, helicopters, trainer aircraft, maritime patrol, tanker/transport aircraft and remotely piloted aircraft, also called unmanned aerial systems (UAS).
-We also offer training solutions for land and naval forces, including a range of driver, gunnery and maintenance trainers for tanks and armoured fighting vehicles, constructive simulation for command and staff training, and naval warfare tactical training systems.
+Most militaries leverage a combination of live training on actual platforms, virtual training in simulators, and constructive training using computer-generated simulations.
+CAE is skilled and experienced as a training systems integrator capable of helping defence forces achieve an optimal balance of LVC training to achieve mission readiness.
+Our expertise in training spans a broad variety of aircraft, including fighters, helicopters, trainer aircraft, maritime patrol, tanker/transport aircraft and remotely piloted aircraft, also called unmanned aerial systems.
+Increasingly, we are leveraging our training systems integration capabilities in the naval domain to provide naval training solutions, as evidenced by the contract to provide the United Arab Emirates (U.A.E) Navy with a comprehensive Naval Training Centre and the delivery of a naval warfare training system to the Swedish Navy.
+We also offer training solutions for land forces, including a range of driver, gunnery and maintenance trainers for tanks and armoured fighting vehicles, as well as constructive simulation for command and staff training.
 We offer training solutions to government organizations for emergency and disaster management.

-Defence forces seek to increasingly leverage virtual training and balance their training approach between live, virtual and constructive domains to achieve maximum readiness and efficiencies.
-As such, we have been increasingly pursuing programs requiring the integration of LVC training and these tend to be larger in size than programs involving only a single dimension of such a solution.
-CAE is a first-tier training systems integrator and uniquely positioned to offer our customers a comprehensive range of innovative LVC solutions, ranging from academic, virtual and live training to immersive, networked mission rehearsal in a synthetic environment.
-Our solutions typically include combination of training services, products and software tools designed а to cost-effectively maintain and enhance safety, efficiency, mission readiness and decision-making capabilities.
-We have a wealth of experience delivering and operating training solutions across different business models, including government-owned; government-operated; government-owned contractor-operated; or contractor-owned contractoroperated facilities.
+Defence forces seek to increasingly leverage virtual training and balance their training approach between live, virtual and constructive domains to achieve maximum readiness and efficiency.
+As such, we have been increasingly pursuing programs requiring the integration of LVC training and these tend to be larger in size than programs involving only a single component of such a solution.
+We are a first-tier training systems integrator and uniquely positioned to offer our customers a comprehensive range of innovative LVC solutions, ranging from academic, virtual and live training to immersive, networked mission rehearsal in a synthetic environment.
+Our solutions typically include a combination of training services, products and software tools designed to cost-effectively maintain and enhance safety, efficiency, mission readiness and decision-making capabilities.
+We have a wealth of experience delivering and operating training solutions across different business models, including government-owned government-operated; government-owned contractor-operated facilities.
 Our offerings include training needs analysis; instructional systems design; learning management information systems; purpose-built facilities; state-of-the-art synthetic training equipment; curriculum and courseware development; classroom, simulator, and live flying instruction; maintenance and logistics support; lifecycle support and technology insertion; and financing alternatives.

-We have delivered simulation products and training systems to more than 50 defence forces in approximately 35 countries.
+We have delivered simulation products and training systems to approximately 50 defence forces in over 35 countries.
 We provide training support services such as contractor logistics support, maintenance services, classroom instruction and simulator training at over 80 sites around the world, including our joint venture operations.
-Recently, we have increased our support for live flying training, such as the live training delivered as part of the NATO Flying Training in Canada (NFTC) program, as we help our customers achieve an optimal balance across their training enterprise.
+We continue to increase our support for live flying training, such as the live training delivered as part of the NATO Flying Training in Canada and the U.S. Army Fixed-Wing Flight Training programs, as we help our customers achieve an optimal balance across their training enterprise.

-Defence and security won contracts valued at \$985.6 million of orders in FY2016.
+Defence won contracts valued at \$1,383.9 million of orders in FY2017.